Cyndi-24/Adventure-works/README.md

    * AdventureWorks_Sales_2016
    * AdventureWorks_Sales_2017
    * AdventureWorks_Territory
-   loading the data set created an automatic data model but adjustments were made which include;
+   Loading the data set created an automatic data model but adjustments were made which include;
    * Adding a calendar table to the model
    * Using DAX for cross-filtering instead of setting cross filtering direction to both as this allows for more dynamic filtering
-   * With the help of dax measures I was able to analyze the dataset,calculate ,add aggregated columns etc
+   * With the help of dax measures I was able to analyze the dataset,calculate ,add aggregated columns etc The image below shows the adjusted model view

   ![image alt](https://github.com/Cyndi-24/Adventure-works-Project/blob/main/Adventure%20works%20BI%20PROJECT/adventure_works_images/model_view.png)
+---